 In 2015, she directed a one-man show about Hamlet’s Uncle Claudius (Something Rotten) and is writing a one-woman show about sci-fi writer James Tiptree Jr. She can play the

-Rhiannon is a writer and performer living in London.
-As well as regularly performing with the Maydays, she sings with improvised musical team Music Box, performs space themed two-person improvised theatre with Sitting In A Tin Can, sings with The Concept, and appears regularly as part of the core cast on improvised podcast, Destination.
-She also writes prolifically and most recently performed her self-penned character comedy solo show, Doors To Manual at the Edinburgh Festival Fringe and Canal Café Theatre in London.
-Her second solo comedy show Office Meltdown will hit this year’s Fringe.
+Rhiannon is an actor, writer and improviser living in London.
+As well as regularly performing with the Maydays, she sings with improvised musical team Dreamweaver Quartet, performs space themed two-person improvised theatre with Sitting In A Tin Can, sings with The Concept, and appears regularly as part of the core cast on improvised podcast, Destination.
+She also writes prolifically and has written two character comedy solo shows: Doors To Manual and Office Meltdown, both performed at the Edinburgh Festival Fringe (2014, 15 and 16) and Canal Café Theatre in London.

-Rhiannon has trained in improvisation at the Upright Citizen’s Brigade in New York, iO Theatre in Chicago, and in both sketch writing and musical improvisation at the PIT Theatre, NYC.
-She has also studied and performed alongside a host of acclaimed improvisation teachers from The Annoyance Theatre, The Showstoppers (Susan Harrison, Adam Meggido, Dylan Emery), Hoopla (Steve Roe), Cariad Lloyd (Austentatious, Peep Show) and American musical sensation Baby Wants Candy.
+Rhiannon has trained in improvisation at UCB in New York, iO Theatre in Chicago, and in both sketch writing and musical improvisation at the PIT Theatre, NYC.
+She has also studied and performed alongside a host of acclaimed improvisation teachers including The Annoyance Theatre, The Showstoppers (Susan Harrison, Adam Meggido, Dylan Emery), Hoopla, Cariad Lloyd (Austentatious, Peep Show) and American musical sensation Baby Wants Candy.

 As a Mayday, she is proud to be have performed as a guest with long running, sell-out show Whirled News Tonight at iO Chicago, and has performed on international stages from New York to Dublin to Barcelona.